tvvignesh/node-skeleton/README.md

 ## Exposing Metrics

 The project is bundled with [prom-client](https://github.com/siimon/prom-client) to enable exporting the metrics to prometheus with ease.
 You can access the default metrics at "/metrics" endpoint.
 You can modify what you export in `src/app/controllers/metrics.server.controllers.ts`

+## Formatting

+The project comes with prettier configs and extensions built in.

+You can format the project manually by running the command `npm run format` and prettier will format the project for you.

+You may want to install an extension for your IDE though.
+More details on the same is available at https://prettier.io

 ## Linting